open/close all folders

 - Nice Guy

-- Perpetual Smiler: Being asked not to smile seemed to cause him physical pain.
+- Perpetual Smiler: Being asked not to smile when he wants to smile seems to cause him physical pain.

-- Transparent Closet: Frankie and Mike both suspect he is gay; however, both Sue and Brad seemed oblivious of their suspicions.
+- Transparent Closet: Frankie and Mike both correctly suspect he is gay; however, both Sue and Brad seem oblivious of their suspicions.
+In season 7, he comes out as gay to Sue, in a passive way.
+Sue says that she knows.

 - Chuck Cunningham Syndrome: Hasn't been seen since Sue graduated high school.

-- Actually she appeared briefly in "New Year's Revealations," in season 9.
+- Actually she appeared briefly in "New Year's Revelations," in season 9.

 - She Cleans Up Nicely: In seasons 1 and 3.
 Her braces were removed mid-Season 1, and she became more popular as a result.